100 Cheap Decor Ideas That Look Expensive

 Show Off Wood Floors

 Replace carpeting with hardwood floors to make your space feel bigger, suggests Hairston.
 “Carpet tends to trap in dust and particulates and absorbs moisture which can leave an odor,” she says.
 “Hard surface flooring is easier to clean, is allergy-friendly, and can provide a more updated and modern look to your home.”
 Layered area rugs will add more visual interest than floor-to-floor carpeting.
-Here are 31 more home improvements that will double the value of your house.

 Add Classic Wainscoting